 The home-office tax deduction is something that every home-based business owner loves to hate.
 From the stories about how taking it increases their chances of getting audited to the complex math required by IRS Form 8829 [PDF], everything about the deduction is a pain, albeit a necessary one.

-The good news: If you maintain a home office, your life could get a lot easier in 2014, at least while you’re working on your 2013 tax return.
-On Jan.
-15, the IRS announced a simpler way to deduct home office expenses.
+The good news: If you maintain a home office, your life got a lot easier in 2014 when the IRS announced a simpler way to deduct home office expenses.

 The Old vs. The New

 When you file your personal federal income taxes, you have the option to take the standard personal deduction or to itemize your expenses.
 Itemization [PDF] requires you to identify and be able to document

 each deduction, whereas the standard deduction does not.
 Taxpayers typically choose the deduction method that results in a lower tax liability.